Femtech Startup Funding 2025-2026

 OUR METHODOLOGY TO BUILD THIS TRACKER

 We applied four filters to build the dataset.
-First, we only included equity or equity-like rounds, so grants, debt, accumulated awards, and non-dilutive funding are excluded from the core totals.
-Second, we only counted rounds above $300K.
+First, we only included equity or equity-like rounds, so grants, debt facilities, acquisitions, and undisclosed financings are excluded.
+Second, we only counted rounds of $300K or more.
 Third, we only kept pure-play femtech companies.
 And fourth, every entry had to be confirmed by a direct company announcement, a press release, or a tier-1 media report, with the source URL preserved for every row.

 How active has fundraising been in the femtech market?

-As of June 2026, fundraising in the femtech market has been active but uneven.
-Over the past 12 months, companies raised 23 disclosed equity or equity-like rounds and $412.605M combined.
+As of July 2026, fundraising in the femtech market has been active by deal count but moderate by total capital.
+Over the past 12 months, the dataset includes 27 disclosed equity or equity-like deals and $445.53M raised.

 How concentrated has fundraising been in the femtech market?

-As of June 2026, fundraising in the femtech market has been highly concentrated.
-Over the past 12 months, the top deal alone accounted for 24.24% of all disclosed capital.
+As of July 2026, fundraising in the femtech market has been meaningfully concentrated at the top.
+Over the past 12 months, the largest deal accounted for 22.45% of all disclosed capital.

 How much of the femtech funding signal is driven by outliers?